 Oh Lord, lemme tell you that feeling’s gettin’ stronger

 The Broadway was there as it always was, when we arrived at about five in the morning.
 There was, of course, nobody I recognized along the Walk of Shame.
 We were the only bedraggled, hungover kids in there — most of the other patrons were men getting coffee and a bagel on their way to construction jobs, or elderly couples sharing orders of pancakes.
-I ordered eggs and toast and coffee; I don’t think I smoked a cigarette.
+I ordered eggs and toast and coffee; I did not smoke a cigarette.
 The diner was a long, slow slide back into real life: the food and coffee made us feel somewhat reluctantly normal, and the people around us were going about their business as though one of the most interesting nights in the world had not just happened.
 We bought a newspaper, and marveled at what some people thought was newsworthy this morning.
 By the time we got back into the car, the sun was up, and the night was over.

 And it’s six in the mornin’, gave me no warnin’